mcunning/ActuallyChatFinalProject/README.md

 * Yahoo!
 Answers API
 * Method that uses the user query to find a similar question on Yahoo!
 Answers and output the chosen answer from that question

+ActuallyWiki.java
+* Wikipedia API
+* Method that gets and returns the writeup from a wikipedia page (inquired by the user) to the user.

 main.java.chat.components
 -------------------------